image for Hit By a DUI Driver? How to Sue for Money Damages

 Circumstantial factors favoring one party’s perception

 Many circumstantial factors can influence how the jury would perceive one or both parties.
 For example, in a drunk driving accident, the drunk driver may try to paint themselves as likeable and “not that bad” by explaining that they were just buzzed at the time of the accident, not drunk.
-You can and should counter these attempts to tip the scales of perception.
-In this instance, you’d want to make it clear that buzzed driving is drunk driving, and that violating the legal limit for alcohol is sufficient for a DUI accident claim.

 How a car accident lawyer can help